MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-bmc-ami-cloud-content.md

 Each component of BMC AMI Cloud Data is designed to optimize various aspects of the data migration and management process:

-- **BMC AMI Cloud Agent** is a Java-based application that runs as a started task on one or more z/OS logical partitions (LPARs).
+- **BMC AMI Cloud agent** is a Java-based application that runs as a started task on one or more z/OS logical partitions (LPARs).
 It reads and writes data directly to and from Blob Storage over TCP/IP.
-The BMC AMI Cloud Agent uses the zIIP engine, which significantly reduces general CPU consumption.
+The BMC AMI Cloud agent uses the zIIP engine, which significantly reduces general CPU consumption.
 This optimization enhances mainframe performance and lowers cost.
 You can use multiple agents to increase scalability and resilience.

 - **BMC AMI Cloud Management Server** is a web application that runs in a Docker container that manages the web UI and communication with z/OS agents.
 It provides a way to define policies for data protection, data migration, and data archival.
 These policies help ensure that data management aligns with organizational requirements and compliance standards.
 For superior availability, deploy this application on Azure Virtual Machines within your virtual network.